My Thoughts on Fate, Free Will, and Astrology

 Or would you rather live your life day to day, oblivious to the larger things at play in the world?

 Ultimately, this is a question of control.
+Astrology also invites us to consider control versus surrender.
 If you want to take control of your destiny and know exactly how things are going to unfold for you over the coming months, then astrology is for you.
 After all, rather than being caught off-guard, having absolutely no idea and hope for the best, it is better to be in control, take steps to be aware and always be prepared.